 Patients belonging to BPL (Below Poverty Line) and APL (Above Poverty Line) categories upon furnishing their respective ration card and photo identity proof can only avail the facility of these clinics.

-On seeing the primary and preventive healthcare need for the urban poor, Indiabulls Foundation plans to open many such clinics for the upliftment of the underprivileged.
+On seeing the primary and preventive healthcare need for the urban and rural poor, Indiabulls Foundation plans to open many such clinics for the upliftment of the underprivileged in India.

-For the upliftment of the weaker and underprivileged people of the rural villages and tribal belts of Maharashtra, Indiabulls Foundation organises a free health check-up camps every month in collaboration with community based organisations like schools and ashrams.
+For the upliftment of the weaker and underprivileged people of the villages and tribal belts of Maharashtra, Indiabulls Foundation organises a free health check-up camp every month in collaboration with community based organisations like schools and ashrams.
+Till date, more than 90,000 patients have been diagnosed and treated in IBF rural medical camps.

-With the expertise of our professional MBBS registered doctors and MSPC registered pharmacists, the camp provides primary health diagnosis, free medicines and health awareness activities to the weaker sections of the society.
+With the expertise of our professional MBBS registered doctors and MSPC registered pharmacists, the camp provides primary health diagnosis & treatment, free medicines and health awareness activities to the weaker sections of the society.
 Provision of free diagnosis and medicines to the women and girls by specialized gynaecologists and female doctors for complete and effective treatment are also there.

 Major diseases catered to are anemia, cough-cold, fever, indigestion, acid peptic disorders, diarrhoea, arthritis, nutritional deficiencies, UTI and other related diseases.
 Nutritional supplement ‘Paushtik Ahar’ is also distributed to the undernourished and malnourished children of these tribal belts and villages.